-Over the next two years, the band scored four Top Ten hits, "Reminiscing," "Lady," "Lonesome Loser" and "Cool Change" and earned platinum status with their fifth album, "First Under the Wire".
+Over the next two years the band scored four Top Ten hits, "Reminiscing" (#3,) "Lady" (#10), "Lonesome Loser" (#6) and "Cool Change" (#10) and earned Platinum status with their fifth album, "First Under the Wire".
 The record was the last to feature McArdale, who subsequently gave away all of his money to move to Australia's Blue Mountains and undertake a three-year Bible study retreat.
 He was replaced by bassist Wayne Nelson in the wake of the release of 1980's live set called "Backstage Pass".

 On 1985's "Playing to Win", their roster fluctuated yet again, with drummer Steven Prestwich replacing Pellicci as well as keyboardist David Hirschfelder also signing on.
 After 1986's "No Reins", Farnham left Little River Band and went solo again (recording Australia's best-selling single ever, "You're The Voice").
 Hirschfelder and Prestwich also left just as Glen Shorrock returned and the new band soon had another major hit with "Love Is A Bridge", which reached #6, in their homeland and #18 in America.

 For the new millennium, The Little River Band, consisting of Stephen Housden: lead guitar, Wayne Nelson: bass and lead vocals, Greg Hind: guitar and vocals, Kevin Murphy: drums and vocals, Glenn Reither: keyboards and sax, released a new CD called "Where We Started From".
 The Little River Band once again enjoyed a modest degree of success, with healthy record sales, sell-out live appearances, and considerable media attention.
 In May, 2001 the Australasian Performing Right Association, as part of its 75th Anniversary celebrations, named "Cool Change" as one of the Top 30 Australian songs of all time.

 Birtles, Goble, Pellicci, Shorrock, Briggs and McArdle, were inducted into the Australian Recording Industry Association Hall of Fame at the 18th Annual ARIA Music Awards of 2004.
 Unfortunately, guitarist Stephen Housden, who joined the band in August 1981 and left in 2006, ended up owning the rights to the name Little River Band, and has prevented Birtles, Shorrock and Goble from using any reference to their past musical history.
-The current version of Little River Band was still touring in 2012, with only Wayne Nelson left over from any hit making line-up.
+Another version of Little River Band was still touring in 2012, with only Wayne Nelson left over from any hit making line-up.
 In September 2015, Little River Band were named as Casino Musical Entertainer of the year at the Annual G2E Awards ceremony, at the Hard Rock Hotel in Las Vegas.